 The alphabetical list below is a representative survey of free scholarship search services and related information.
 New York University is not affiliated with, and does not endorse, any of the organizations included in this sample.

 See also: National Scholarship Competitions (only for students already enrolled at NYU as application requires NYU endorsement).

 Outside scholarships are considered a financial aid resource and must be added to a student's financial aid award.
 The Office of Financial Aid first applies the outside scholarship to a student's unmet need that is not already covered by financial aid.
 In some cases, loans not based on financial need may be reduced (private loans, Federal Unsubsidized Loans, Federal PLUS Loans, Graduate PLUS) in order to accommodate the addition of an outside scholarship.
 If the student's need is already met by need-based aid, then that aid is replaced with the outside scholarship.
 Need-based loans are first replaced.
 If the outside scholarship exceeds the loan amounts, work-study and need-based grants are the next to be replaced.
 In most cases it is not necessary to reduce an NYU scholarship.
 Total aid (including outside assistance) cannot exceed the cost of attendance.

 New York University has established five scholarships in memory of the uniformed fire, police, and emergency workers who were killed in the September 11, 2001 tragedy at the World Trade Center to enable their dependent children to attend NYU.

-ELIGIBILITY: Students eligible for these scholarships are the dependents and spouses of uniformed members of the Fire Department of the City of New York (FDNY), the New York Police Department (NYPD), the Port Authority Police Department (PAPD), and other emergency response workers who died at the World Trade Center on September 11, 2001.
+ELIGIBILITY: Preferred consideration is given to the dependents and spouses of uniformed members of the Fire Department of the City of New York (FDNY), the New York Police Department (NYPD), the Port Authority Police Department (PAPD), and other emergency response workers who died at the World Trade Center on September 11, 2001.
 (The dependents of other victims of 9/11 are not eligible.)
 There is no New York State residency requirement, however most require students to be U.S. citizens or permanent residents.
 Students must apply and be admitted to a four-year undergraduate degree program at New York University under normal admission standards.

 Transfer students from other undergraduate programs are also eligible.